haganenoneko/haganenoneko.github.io/_pages/about.md

 *Welcome to my homepage.*

 I am currently a medical student at the University of British Columbia in Vancouver, Canada.
-My inicipient interests in medicine currently include radiology and pediatrics.
-I am more broadly interested in diagnostic and quantitative problems.
+My inicipient interests in medicine currently include radiology and pediatrics, although these are highly variable.

 In the past, I completed a Master's thesis on the kinetics of cardiac pacemaker channels [[1]](#ref-1), and I briefly supported a project on post-operative decline in children with severe neurological deficits [[2]](#ref-2).

+When not studying or thinking about medicine and science, I enjoy learning Japanese, anime/manga, programming, piano, and exercise.

 ## References
 1. <a id="ref-1"></a> Yip, D., W. Wong, L. Kim, Y.-X. Li, and E. Accili.
 2020.
 Exploring the Kinetics of the HCN2 Channel Using a Cyclic Allosteric Four-State Model.
 Biophysical Journal.
 118:271a. doi:10.1016/j.bpj.2019.11.1561.